 3. Create Employee Training Around Strength Improvement

-Once your employees know what their strengths are, it’s vital for you to give them the resources they need to use those strengths.
+Once your employees know what their strengths are, it’s vital for you to give them the educational resources they need to use those strengths.
 Strengths are only empowering if your employees realize how to utilize their strengths during their workday.
 Many strengths tests offer additional training that will help your employees use their results appropriately.

 What are the top five strengths present in your office?
 Create training modules that will help your employees utilize those strengths with real-world examples.
 Many strengths tests track 30+ unique strengths so it can be challenging to create training material on each one.
 Chances are, your employees won’t use all of their strengths at work, so tackle the most prevalent strengths first, and then go from there.

 4. Make Using Strengths A Part Of The Work Day

 Did you know that companies who use their employees’ strengths are more likely to have engaged workers?
 Employee engagement is always a topic of debate because our employees do better work when they are engaged and excited about the work they do.

 If you can make strengths a part of the workday, your employees will do better work.
 Here are some examples of how you may use strengths in the workplace:

 - If you need to get your employees to move over to new office software, start with employees who are known for being flexible or who show the qualities of being great leaders.